 Whatcom County Historical Society — The Museum hosts the monthly Whatcom County Historical Society programs on the second Thursday of each month from October through April.

 Throughout the year the Museum offers concerts and seasonal music programs, including two free summer concerts sponsored by the Bellingham Festival of Music.
 Most concerts take place in the Old City Hall Rotunda Room, which has amazing acoustics and an excellent piano.
 The Lightcatcher building courtyard and entry hall is also a great performance venue.
 Both buildings are available for event and concert rental.

 FIG & FAMILY

-In addition to quarterly Family Activity Days and child-specific exhibition programs, the Family Interactive Gallery (FIG) plays host to a rich variety of classes, activities, and programs designed especially for kids.
+In addition to Community Art Museum Days and child-specific exhibition programs, the Family Interactive Gallery (FIG) plays host to a rich variety of classes, activities, and programs designed especially for kids.
 Visit the FIG pages to learn more.
 The best way to stay up-to-date on all the fun and games is to subscribe to the FIG eNewsletter.